sech1p/dotfiles/README.md

 My temporary workaround is to disconnect the HDMI cable from the graphics card for a moment, wait a moment until the desktop with bars moves to the left monitor, then connect the HDMI cable back to the graphics card.

 After that, the desktop returns to normal.

+* Is KDE 6 still buggy?

+Not anymore, before the update I could see problems about Plasma Shell crashing, and Plasma could run not very stably (menu bars hanging, and Plasma having problems even trying to restart it).

+After a bigger update which was caused by not using the computer for a week (as it turned out, also update of KDE to version 6.2) made these problems disappear.

+For Linux haters/opponents: Give it a chance, KDE 6 is (as of October 2024) fresh and only a few months old.